Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 - Income Generation: Farmers can earn income from the sale of castor seeds, oil, and by-products.

-- Job Creation: The castor farming value chain, from cultivation to processing, provides employment opportunities for rural communities.
+- Job Creation: The castor farming value chain provides employment opportunities for rural communities.

-- Energy Independence: The production of biodiesel from castor oil contributes to Kenya’s quest for energy independence and reduced reliance on fossil fuels.
+- Energy Independence: Biodiesel production contributes to Kenya’s quest for reduced reliance on fossil fuels.

 - Export Potential: Kenya can tap into international markets by exporting castor oil and derivatives.